 The specific situation that Wells Fargo Overdraft Rewind guards against is overdrafts occurring right before payday from an employer or any other depositor using an automated clearing house (ACH), which handles direct electronic payments for banks and other financial institutions.

 That means you can’t go on a spending rampage on Amazon.com one night and then deposit sufficient funds to cover your negative balance in the morning — the payment to your account has to be via ACH direct deposit for Overdraft Rewind to save you from yourself.

 You should also be careful about purposefully overdrawing your account the day before a scheduled direct deposit payment.
 Remember, when you overdraw your account with a transaction between you and a merchant, the bank is stepping in and paying the merchant the amount you couldn’t because you didn’t have the money in time.

 Wells Fargo is under no obligation to pay, and in fact, says on its website, “The payment of transactions into overdraft is discretionary and the bank reserves the right not to pay.”
 In that case, your transaction would be denied at the point of sale and you could also get slapped with a $35 non-sufficient funds fee by Wells Fargo.

 Does Overdraft Rewind replace other types of overdraft protection?

 Given the limited scope of Wells Fargo Overdraft Rewind, you can’t depend on it to shield you from all possible overdraft situations.
-Like many other banks, Wells Fargo offers a service it calls Overdraft Protection, which allows you to link a savings account, a credit card or a line of credit (such as a home equity line of credit) to your checking account.
+Like many other banks, Wells Fargo offers a service it calls overdraft protection, which allows you to link a savings account, credit card or line of credit (such as a home equity line of credit) to your checking account.
 When you make a transaction that would otherwise cause your checking account to be in overdraft, money is transferred from the linked account to cover the cost and prevent the overdraft.

 How to avoid overdraft fees no matter where you bank